 Preheat oven to 450F.

-Make a well in the center of mixture.
+Make a well in the center of the mixture.

 Add buttermilk to flour mixture; stir until blended (dough will be sticky).